aaryadevg/Recommender-Bot/README.md

 # Recommender-Bot
 A simple discord bot for recommending anime <br/>
-uses a simple content based recommender system
+uses a simple content based recommender system <br/>
+This bot is as a learning project, to learn about:
+* recommender systems
+* async methods
+* SQL

 ## Dataset and Inspiration for the project: